Anatomy Trains Structural Integration – ATSI

-It can be incredibly effective in tackling both acute and chronic pain arising from structural issues.
+It can be remarkably effective in treating both acute and chronic pain issues.

 Over the course of twelve sessions, you will learn how your body can move and behave with greater ease.
-Tension and pain are alleviated.
+Tension and pain issues are alleviated or resolved.
+In every session na different part of the system is addressed.The treatments build on each other.
+First the superficial layers are treated then the deeper layers.
+The reamining sessions are for integrating into new whole-body movement patterns.

 Sharon Wheeler’s ScarWork